 Music is a wonderful medium as it stimulates more than fundamental learning, it is a pleasurable way for children to express themselves.
 Music is basically creative energy captured in sound that allows children to cope with the environment.
 There are so many physical, emotional and external changes taking place in a toddler’s life.
 Music helps children to understand this environment and to express their feelings about their environment – especially when words are not available to do so.

 Balance is one of the many skills gained when we do our parachute activities.
-Muscle control and strength, confidence in their body.
-Awareness of the space around them – which in turn means they will be more successful in manoeuvring themselves around their environment.
+Muscle control and strength are boosted and the child will gain confidence in their body.
+They will become more aware of the space around them – which in turn means they will be more successful in manoeuvring themselves around their environment.

 Generally when we are teaching our children their spoken vocabulary, they gain it from our modelling to them; by talking to them and showing them different objects.
 The pictures and words that children receive at Toptots teach them to increase their spoken vocabulary, and to begin to understand that those spoken words can also be represented in symbols (called words).
 This is very basic to us, but children don’t automatically understand this.